 The short answer

-Pick Taktile if you are a Series C or later fintech, neobank, BNPL, or tier-2 bank in the EU, UK, US, or LatAm with an in-house risk-engineering team, a six-figure software budget, and a roadmap that includes credit, fraud, KYC, KYB, AML, and possibly insurance underwriting under one platform.
+Pick Taktile if you are a Series C or later fintech, neobank, BNPL, or tier-2 bank with an in-house risk-engineering team, a six-figure software budget, and a roadmap that spans credit, fraud, KYC, KYB, AML, and possibly insurance underwriting under one platform.
 Allianz, Monzo, and Mercury sit on Taktile and the platform is built for that buyer.

-Pick Floowed if you are a lender, anywhere, who lives with paper, scans, and photos coming in from applicants, or if you want a credit officer to edit policies in plain English, deploy this week, and pay $399 a month on annual.
+Pick Floowed if you are a lender who lives with paper, scans, and photos coming in from applicants, who wants document intelligence that reads and analyses those inputs, and who wants credit and risk teams to author policy in plain English, deploy this week, and pay on a consumption-based credit model sized to your operation.
 Floowed is purpose-built for loan decisioning, lending only.
-Taktile is broader, by design, and shallower on the part that matters most when document quality is bad.
-The two platforms point at different segments and the rest of this comparison is about how to tell which segment you are in.
+Taktile is broader, by design, and shallower on the document layer that decides everything downstream when applicants do not send clean PDFs.
+The two platforms point at different buyers and the rest of this comparison is about how to tell which one you are.

 Quick comparison